-Are you looking to grow reliably crisp and sweet romaine that you can pick from all season for quick, fresh salads?
-Might I suggest, the romaine lettuce ‘Valmaine,’ which can produce sweet, crisp salad greens during the summer, long after other lettuces have bolted and become bitter.
+Are you looking to grow reliably crisp and sweet romaine that you can pick from all season long for quick, fresh salads?
+Might I suggest the romaine lettuce ‘Valmaine,’ which can produce sweet, crisp salad greens during the summer, long after other lettuces have bolted and become bitter.
 Read on for more information about Valmaine romaine lettuce plants.

 What is Valmaine Lettuce?

-Valmaine lettuce plants are a favorite for authentic Caesar salads, and they are often found it packaged salad mixes.
+Valmaine lettuce plants are a favorite for authentic Caesar salads, and they are often found in packaged salad mixes.
 This is because they so readily grow from seed, mature to sizeable heads in about 60 days, and have better tolerance of cold or heat than other romaine lettuce plants.

 Valmaine romaine lettuce and its hybrids are commercially grown in the southeastern United States because they are resistant to both the serpentine leaf miner and the banded cucumber beetle, which cause devastating crop losses in commercial lettuce fields.